Rust Traits: Defining Character

 Explanations 1/2

-In this first part, I suggest approaching the problem from the end user standpoint.
-Rather than explaining what a Trait is and then looking at how it is used in source code, we will start with a problem to be solved, see how the Traits respond to the questions, and then study their implementation in the code.
+In this section, I suggest approaching the problem from the end user standpoint.
+Instead of explaining what a trait is and then looking at its use in source code, we will start with a problem.
+We’ll see how traits provide a solution and then study how they are implemented in the code.

 But we have to anticipate… Sure, we’re so efficient and so bright that we’ll be asked to deploy other types of sensors: pressure sensors, strain gauges, flow meters, cameras… And while we’re at it, we’ll be asked to install actuators to close valves, unlock doors, turn on alarms…